It was the first hurricane warning I’d ever taken seriously.

 At the end of the day, messes can be cleaned up, damage can be repaired and lost wages can be recouped.
 Things eventually return to normal, or at least whatever semblance of it we can expect in this constantly changing world.

-My heart goes out to everyone who has suffered major devastation, but for myself I’ll never take a hurricane as hard again.
+My heart goes out to everyone suffered major devastation, but for myself I’ll never take a hurricane as hard again.
 The wisdom of experience is that when the worst comes to pass, the storm breaks up, and the sun shines on whatever’s left.
 Bluffton smiles on.